What Is Sprint Review Meeting and How To Hold Fantastic Ones

 The sprint review is an informal meeting where the team gives a demo of the product and will determine what is finished and what isn't, in other words, is a meeting to demonstrate and determine the usability of a piece of software.

 Agile Software Development has been an efficient way to develop digital products during the last few years, and it’s a mandatory pillar of your Digital Transformation in order for your company to become a great Digital Product Company.
-The ADAPT Methodology® is an unique Digital Transformation framework to guarantee the success of Leaders in the Digital Era!
+The ADAPT Methodology® is a unique Digital Product Development framework to guarantee the success of Leaders in the Digital Era!

 Society changed and leaders need support in the way how they lead and design their digital product organizations, that is the reason why the ADAPT Methodology® was created, but now let’s get a deep dive into the Sprint Review meeting.